deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 > *MARJORIE*
 >
 > And I'm sorry.
 Bringing the phone really was a dumb idea.
 I just...
-I just miss my mom and yes, this is all very scary for me.
+I just miss my mom and yes, this is all very creepy for me.

 > *REBECA*
 >